top of page

 Dreams followed by actions are very powerful

-Ana María Barceló is a Puerto Rican flamenco bailaora (dancer) with a strong cultural identity as both a Hispanic and American.
-From an early age, Ana María felt a passion for dance.
-At the age of 3, she began to take ballet classes.
-At the age of 8, she began studying full time with the renowned Cuban dancers Miguel Campanería and Ana María Castañón.
-At the early age of 11, she was selected to be part of the San Juan Municipal Ballet Group.
-A few years later, Ana María was introduced to the world of Spanish Dance and started to take classes of Classic Spanish Dance.
+From an early age, Ana María developed a passion for dance.
+At the age of three, she began studying ballet, and by the age of eight, she was training full-time with renowned Cuban dancers Miguel Campanería and Ana María Castañón.
+At just eleven years old, she was selected to become a member of the San Juan Municipal Ballet Group.
+A few years later, she discovered the world of Spanish dance and began studying Classical Spanish Dance, laying the foundation for what would become her lifelong dedication to flamenco.

 bottom of page